 - Preventive services: Italy emphasizes the prevention of chronic diseases.
 So, if you have public health insurance, you can access vaccinations, screenings, and public health programs.

-On a national level, the Italian healthcare system is significantly affordable.
+On a national level, the Italian healthcare system is affordable.
 The primary goal of the country’s National Health Service is to allow all residents access to public health services for free or with minimal cost-sharing.
+Italy also has a range of private medical insurance providers, but they are more expensive.

 The cost of public healthcare in Italy

 Even though most Italian public health services are free under the national health system, you may have to pay a modest fee for certain specialist visits, diagnostic tests, and elective procedures.
-This is known as a “co-payment”.
+This is known as a copayment.
+Here’s the list of services which are typically free in Italy:

 - Visits to family doctors